Lowering the pH in Your Pool: Expert Tips for Perfect Balance

 How to maintain a healthy pH level in your pool

-In addition to using acid to lower the high pH in the pool, there are a few other steps you can take to help maintain a healthy pH level.
+In addition to using acid to lower the pool’s high pH, there are a few other steps you can take to help maintain a healthy pH level.

 You can also limit the use of liquid chlorine, which can contribute to high pH levels, or consider using alternative sanitizing methods such as saltwater systems.

-Provided your city or well water is not high in calcium you could partially drain and refill the pool.
+If your city or well water is not high in calcium, you could partially drain and refill the pool.

-You can limit the amount of time swimmers spend in the pool and the number of swimmers in the pool at any given time.
-This is not an easy option and almost defeats to object of having a pool.
+You can limit the time swimmers spend in the pool and the number of swimmers at any time.
+This is not an easy option and almost defeats having a pool.

 How can I lower the pH in my pool fast?